The invariant random order extension property is equivalent to amenability: Preliminaries on ergodic theory of countable measurable equivalence relations

+\begin{cor} Let $f: X \to Y$ be a Borel map between standard Borel spaces.
+If $A$ is such a Borel subset of $X$ that $f^{-1}(y) \cap A$ is at most countable for all $y \in Y$ then $f(A)$ is a Borel subset of $Y$. \end{cor}

-For an equivalence relation $E$ on a set $X$ we denote $[x]_E$ the $E$-equivalence class of a point $x \in X$. \begin{deff} Let $X$ be a standard Borel space.
+For an equivalence relation $E$ on a set $X$ we denote $[x]_E$ the $E$-equivalence class of a point $x \in X$.
+We say that a function on $X$ is $E$-invariant if it is constant on equivalence classes.
+We say that a subset of $X$ is $E$-invariant if the indicator function of the subset is invariant. \begin{deff} Let $X$ be a standard Borel space.
 A {\em countable Borel equivalence relation} on $X$ is a Borel subset $E$ of $X \times X$ that is an equivalence relation and such that equivalence classes $[x]_E$ are countable for all $x \in X$. \end{deff}